Instagram is even worse than we thought for kids. What do we do about it?

 Parents also need to pay close attention to any offline risks their adolescents are exhibiting, such as excessive peer envy or depression, because those things often overlap with problematic social media use.

 It’s important that parents teach adolescents how to think more critically about what they’re seeing online, such as how companies and influencers make money off getting them hooked.
-To poke a hole in Instagram’s artificial veneer, Kite suggests encouraging your teen to follow people who parody social media’s toxic culture, such as comedic critics like @hicaitlinreilly.
-Kite says parents really need to make a conscious effort to push back against the harmful messaging on Instagram and instill in their children a healthier value system so kids can recognize the lies about their worth when they see them on Instagram.
+To poke a hole in Instagram’s artificial veneer, Kite suggests encouraging your teen to follow people who parody social media’s toxic culture, such as comedic critics like Caitlin Reilly (@hicaitlinreilly).
+Kite says parents really need to make a conscious effort to push back against the harmful messaging on Instagram and instill in their children a healthier value system so kids can recognize the lies about their worth when they see them.

 There’s a temptation for parents to think all social media is bad and to want to shut it down, says Robb.
 “If a teen is in distress and acting out, taking social media away might be the right decision, but it also may be a tool they’re using to cope with their mental health problems by getting online support.”

 If it is still the right call, he says, make a plan for how you are going to support them when it is taken away.
-“I think teens deserve a safe online space where they can hang out and get the support of friends,” Robb adds: “But I don’t necessarily think Facebook is the company that can do that.”
+“I think teens deserve a safe online space where they can hang out and get the support of friends,” Robb adds.
+“But I don’t necessarily think Facebook is the company that can do that.”

-Jennifer Breheny Wallace is a freelance journalist, who is currently writing a book on achievement culture for Penguin Random House.
+Jennifer Breheny Wallace is a freelance journalist who is writing a book on achievement culture for Penguin Random House.
 Find her on Twitter @wallacejennieb.

 You can sign up here for the On Parenting newsletter.